RDLLab/posggym/CONTRIBUTING.md

   - more from: https://github.com/MADPToolbox/MADP
 - Train/create agents for each supported environment
   - [ ] predator_prey (continuous and grid world) - handcrafted agents similar to level-based foraging.
+  - [ ] driving (continuous and grid world) - shortest path agent (ideally with different aggressiveness: "aggressive" doesn't consider other cars, "mixed" sometimes aggressive sometimes waits, "timid/not aggressive" will wait till all cars are gone before progressing.)
+  - [ ] continuous/pursuit_evasion - shortest path agent
 - Setup CI checking
+- [ ] documentation of the following:
+  - [ ] creating your own agents
+  - [ ] using posggym with pettingzoo
+  - [ ] using posggym with rllib

 ## Development